benitarego/benitarego/README.md

 # Hey!
 I am Benita Rego

-# An aspiring Software Engineer, based in the Bay Area, USA.
+# An aspiring Software Engineer! 👩🏻‍💻

+- 📍 Based in the Bay Area, California | 🏡 From Mumbai/Mangalore, India
-- 🔭 I have a designing enthusiasm with practical experience in Mobile Application and Full Stack Development.
+- 🔭 I have a designing enthusiasm with practical experience in Mobile and Applications Development.
 - ⚡ I've worked on projects related to domains like Artificial Intelligence, Image Processing and Deep Learning.
-- 🌱 I’m currently learning other web and mobile application technologies: Angular and Swift for iOS.
+- 🌱 I’m currently learning other technologies: Swift for iOS.
-- 🤔 I’m looking for Full Time opportunities in Software Engineering/Mobile Engineering/Full Stack Development.
+- 🤔 I’m looking for Full Time opportunities in Software Engineering/Mobile Engineering/Applications Development.
 - 📸 I post some of my perfectly imperfect memories here! [![Instagram](https://img.icons8.com/fluent/25/000000/instagram-new.png)](https://www.instagram.com/picturenot.perfect/)
 - 📹 I and my twin sister @nolita26 collaborate on our YouTube Channel named "The Rego Sisters" where we post some of our travel and international student experience in the States! [![Youtube](https://img.icons8.com/color/25/000000/youtube-play.png)](https://www.youtube.com/c/TheRegoSisters?sub_confirmation=1)
 - 📫 How to reach me: brego@scu.edu